Vyral/ryan-ahearn/_posts/2019-12-16-is-buying--selling-over-the-holidays-a-good-or-bad-idea.md

 So what does that mean for you?

 If you’re a buyer, it means you’ll have fewer homes to choose from.
-But, on the flip side, the **sellers in the market will be more motivated to sell, which is leverage in your favor.** It also means you’ll have less competition from other buyers, most of whom will wait until the spring to start looking for homes.
+On the flip side, the **sellers in the market will be more motivated to sell, which is leverage in your favor.** It also means you’ll have less competition from other buyers, most of whom will wait until the spring to start looking for homes.
 Further still, interest rates have reached a 40-year low—take advantage of that\!

 {% include pullquote.html %}